-Do not add custom UI to prompt users to sign in to Game Center.
-When users first launch your Game Center–enabled app, they are prompted to log in to Game Center (if they are not already logged in).
-Game Center takes care of presenting UI to the users and authenticating their account for you.
-You should not write your own code.
+Don’t add custom UI to prompt users to sign in to Game Center.
+When users first launch your Game Center–enabled app, they’re prompted to log in to Game Center, if they aren’t already logged in.
+Game Center takes care of presenting UI to the users and authenticating their account for you (you should not write your own code to do this).

 In-App Purchase allows users to purchase digital products within your app.
 For example, users could:

 Upgrade a basic version of an app to include premium features

 Purchase virtual property, such as a new weapon in a fighting game

 With In-App Purchase, users can complete transactions in only a few clicks because their payment information is tracked and stored by the App Store.
 Your app can implement In-App Purchase to take advantage of the App Store’s searcher payment processing.
 Use the Store Kit framework to embed a store directly in your app.